HELLP Syndrome: Symptoms, Treatment, and Prevention

 - Blood pressure medication

-If pregnancy is over 34 weeks gestation or the symptoms of HELLP begin to worsen, delivery is the recommended course of treatment.
+If the pregnancy is more than 34 weeks gestation or the symptoms of HELLP begin to worsen, delivery is the recommended course of treatment.

 What Causes HELLP Syndrome?